ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ---

-show_region2(rectangles, spectros, features_key, i), return()
+show_region2(rectangles, spectros, features_key, i, \**optional), return()

 Shows a plot of a region on a spectrogram based on the number in the feature data (i).
 The title of the plot gives the frequency range of the sound and the timestep.
+The optional argument 'name' saves teh figure to a specified path.

 ---

-hier_clustering(file_name), return()
+hier_clustering(file_name, freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats, list_bats, colors_bat, num_bats, num_total, templates, rectangles_temp, \**optional), return(col_labels, features_key, rectangles, spectros, per_total, per_total2), return()

 Function that pools various functions together to create a dendrogram right away from the name of a file.
 (Functions called: spect_loop, calc_num_regions, set_templates2, calc_features, calc_col_labels2, plot_dendrogram).
+Other inputs are derived from loading_init (which is called seperately for computational efficiency).
+The optional input 'write' will  save the dendrogram if set to True.

+---

+write_output(list_files, \**optional), return()

+Applies clustering and classification and writes out the output to a bunch of files.
+Two text files are created (results1 and results2, other names can be specified as an optional argument) and folders for every classified sound.

+---

+create_template(file_name, timestep, region_num, bat_name, \**optional), return()

+Creates a template (array, image and rectangle).
+The name of the file must be given, along with the timestep and the region number.
+The code name (eser, ppip, pnat,...) must be given.
+If this bat doesn't exist yet, folders are created.
+The optional argument 'Templates' can be given to specify an alternate path to the templates folders.

+---

+make_folders(path), return()

+Checks whether necessary folders exist and creates new ones if need be.

+---

+loading_init(\**optional), return(freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats, list_bats, colors_bat, num_bats, num_total, regions_temp, rectangles_temp)

+Loads a bunch of parameters.